rawliving-germany/rawbotz/README.md

 You can `bundle console` to jump into a pre-setup irb, then call `RawgentoModels::establish_connection "rawbotz.conf"` to setup the database connection and deal with real world data.

+As in-process code reloading [is hard](http://www.sinatrarb.com/faq.html#reloading), use `rerun rackup` in development.

 ### Life cycle of order

 Orders get created as `new` and then go into `queued` or `mailed` state.
 From every state they can exit into `deleted`.
 State changes are done by hand.